OWASP/owasp-mastg/tests-beta/android/MASVS-STORAGE/MASTG-TEST-0211.md

 6. Restore the data from the backup.

 7. Verify that restored files don't contain sensitive data.
-Test both Private and Shared storage locations.
+Test both private and shared storage locations.

 ## Observation